rjasmine29/team-assignment1/README.md

 ### Wins & Challenges
 #### Wins:
-Succesfully formatted homepage with buttons to different sites.
+* A homepage with buttons to different sites.
-Successful search results
+* Successful google search results
 #### Challenges:
 Some tasks took longer than expected.